madr/urban-enigma/README.md

     $> npm test

-Use `npm run test-once` to run tests once.
+Use `npm run test-once` to run tests once, and `npm run lint` to check formatting (using vanilla Prettier.io).

 ## How to contribute

 Contributions are most welcome!
-Feel free to create an issue describing your idea, or start a Pull request here on Github.
+Feel free to create an issue describing your idea, or start a Pull Request here on Github.

 Please make sure that **the following requirements** are met with your changes: